tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 Open the MyCrypto App, and follow the next steps along with the demo.

-1. On the left menu, click on "Create New Wallet", next on the right-side panel click on "Generate a Wallet" under the "Create New Wallet Section"
+1. On the left menu, click on "Create New Wallet", next on the right-side panel click on "Generate a Wallet" under the "Create New Wallet Section."

  ![Create wallet](Images/create.png)